 Kennedy Christening Ceremony

-Newport News Shipbuilding will christen aircraft carrier John F. Kennedy (CVN 79) on Saturday, Dec.
-7. During the ceremony, Ship’s Sponsor Caroline Kennedy will break a bottle of American sparkling wine on the carrier’s hull, officially naming the ship as part of the time-honored ship christening tradition.
+Newport News Shipbuilding christened aircraft carrier John F. Kennedy (CVN 79) on Dec.
+7, 2019.
+During the ceremony, Ship’s Sponsor Caroline Kennedy broke a bottle of American sparkling wine on the carrier’s hull, officially naming the ship as part of the time-honored ship christening tradition.

 Caroline Kennedy, daughter of the carrier’s namesake, serves as Ship's Sponsor.
 Read bio